 After 2 to 3 days, acute symptoms rapidly subside, although fever may last up to 5 days.
 Cough, weakness, sweating, and fatigue may persist for several days or occasionally for weeks.

-Pneumonia is suggested by a worsening cough, bloody sputum, dyspnea, and rales.
+Pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and... read more is suggested by a worsening cough, bloody sputum, dyspnea, and rales.
 Secondary bacterial pneumonia is suggested by persistence or recurrence of fever and cough after the primary illness appears to be resolving.

 The diagnosis of influenza is generally made clinically in patients with a typical syndrome when influenza is known to be present in the community.

-Although many rapid diagnostic tests are available and most have good specificity, their sensitivities vary widely, and they usually add little to patient management.
+Although many rapid diagnostic molecular tests (antigen detection tests) are available and most have good specificity, their sensitivities vary widely, and they usually add little to patient management.
 Diagnostic tests should be done when results will affect clinical decisions.

 Reverse transcriptase–polymerase chain reaction (RT-PCR) tests are sensitive and specific and can differentiate influenza types and subtypes.
 If this test is quickly available, results may be used to select appropriate antiviral therapy; it should also be done when influenza is suspected in hospitalized patients because antiviral treatment is usually indicated.
 Also, these tests can prevent the unnecessary use of antibacterial drugs, and identification of the specific influenza virus can be important for infection control.
 These tests are also useful to determine whether outbreaks of respiratory disease are due to influenza.